MrTaooo/IS216-G1T8/README.md

 ## Sub-repository
-We have a separate repository for the MRT webpage of the web application. https://github.com/scyt01/Train-Stations-in-Singapore
+We have a separate repository for the MRT Map page of the web application. https://github.com/scyt01/Train-Stations-in-Singapore